zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     pcs property set maintenance-mode=true
     ```

-1. Add the basic Integrated Manager for Lustre\* STONITH fencing configuration for the `fence_chroma` resource (this is the same for all Integrated Manager for Lustre\* managed resources, irrespective of the underlying fencing mechanism):
+1. Add the basic Integrated Manager for Lustre STONITH fencing configuration for the `fence_chroma` resource (this is the same for all Integrated Manager for Lustre managed resources, irrespective of the underlying fencing mechanism):

     ```bash
     pcs stonith create st-fencing fence_chroma
     ```

-1. Add the resources for each Lustre\* storage target.
-This requires the original resource name and target identifier assigned by Integrated Manager for Lustre\*.
+1. Add the resources for each Lustre storage target.
+This requires the original resource name and target identifier assigned by Integrated Manager for Lustre.
 Both can be retrieved from the backup copy of the Pacemaker CIB XML file.
 The syntax of the command to create a resource is as follows:

     ```bash
     pcs resource create <resource name> ocf:chroma:Target \